 Help from a pro costs between $500-750 (or even more per month), and your actual cost will depend on the scope of the SEO engagement.

-If you have a small budget, need a more affordable solution, and have some time to work on your marketing, consider a DIY SEO for acupuncturists like the one offered by Jess.
-For $50 per month, you get step-by-step instructions that show you exactly how to optimize your acupuncture website yourself, analytics tracking that measures your results, and access to “Office Hours” webinars to get tips from our SEO experts.
+If you have a small budget, need a more affordable solution, and have some time to work on your marketing, consider a DIY SEO software tool for acupuncturists like the one offered by Jess.
+For $29 per month, you get step-by-step instructions that show you exactly how to optimize your acupuncture website yourself, analytics tracking that measures your results, and access to “Office Hours” webinars to get tips from our SEO experts.

 How Does SEO Make My Acupuncture Clinic Website Rank Better?